fishcus/KAP-manual/en/integration/microstrategy_10_4.en.md

 ![](images/microstrategy_10_4/picture4.png)

-### Best Practice for Connecting MicroStrategy to KAP
+### Best Practice for Connecting MicroStrategy to Kyligence Enterprise

-1. Before KAP 2.4.5, multiple SQL passes will not work in KAP, so it is recommended to set up your report intermediate table type as derived, you can change this setting at report level using Data-> VLDB property-> Tables-> Intermediate Table Type
+1. Before KAP 2.4.5, multiple SQL passes will not work in Kyligence Enterprise, so it is recommended to set up your report intermediate table type as derived, you can change this setting at report level using Data-> VLDB property-> Tables-> Intermediate Table Type

 2. Avoid using below functionality in MicroStrategy as it will generate multiple sql passes that can not be bypassed by VLDB property: